 Within the last few years, there has been a noticeable shift in focus on skills.
 Companies are now “transitioning their hiring and training practices around emotional intelligence and leadership competencies as they realize they are now key skills” as Forbes states on the topic of the most important soft skills in the modern workplace.
 Each year, LinkedIn Learning releases its list with the most relevant soft and hard skills, and for the first time in 2020, Emotional Intelligence has earned its rank amongst the top 5 skills to have.

 When comparing the Top 5 soft skills to what are considered the most important hard skills, there is a clear sign as to why inter- and intra-personal skills become more and more important.
 Human power is slowly being replaced by robotics, automated systems and virtual administration.
 Yet business has always been and will forever be conducted by the people behind desks, on computers, smart phones and tablets, and the human element simply cannot be forgotten or neglected in today’s economy.
 Factors such as trust, rapport or shared values at large, contribute to any sales decision.
-Over 90% of companies report that they will only buy from companies they trust.
+The Edelman Trust Barometer 2020 confirms this: 90% surveyed report that they will only buy from companies they trust.
 An astounding 71% of people are saying their trust will be eroded forever if companies appear to be putting profit ahead of people.
 Yet exactly these qualities cannot be automated.

 Hiring managers have therefore learned to put greater emphasis on soft skills, as the 2016 study “Hard Facts about Soft Skills” by Wonderlic shows.
 Even back then, 53% of hiring managers considered them essential for the hiring process, 40.1% as very important, 6.5% as important, 0.5 percent hadn’t considered them and not a single respondent considered them as “not important”.